riyadeshpande/Doodle-classifier/README.md

 <h1> Approach </h1>

-1. At first, we learned the **basic concepts of Machine Learning** like weights, biases, logistic regression, forword prop, gradient descent, backward prop, vectorization, one hot vector, mini batches etc.
+1. At first, we learned the **basic concepts of Machine Learning** like weights, biases, logistic regression, forword & back prop, gradient descent, vectorization and mini-batches.

-2. Then we developed a **Digit Classifier using MNIST** dataset.
-We wrote the code to all functions like initialising parameters, forward and backward prop, computing derivatives, activation functions, one hot vector and upgrading parameters.
-We experimented with number of hidden layers in our Neural Network, size of hidden layer, different activation functions, learning rate, batch size, number of epochs and number of iterations per epoch to check which one gives better accuracy.
+2. Then we developed a **Digit Classifier using MNIST** dataset by writing the code to all functions like initialising parameters, forward and backward prop, computing derivatives, activation functions, one hot vector and upgrading parameters.
+We experimented with the hyperparameters to check which one gives better accuracy.
-We practised **CNN using PyTorch on MNIST** before implementing it on our actual Doodle-Classifier dataset.

 3. We learned about convolution of images with filters, concept of stride, maxpooling and padding.
 After multiple convolutional layers, the input representation is flattened into a feature vector and passed through a network of neurons to predict the output probabilities.
 Coding **CNN using PyTorch on Doodle-Classifier dataset** helped understand these concepts better.